Help Your Employees Travel Safely This Holiday Season

 What travel advice should you give employees?

-According to the CDC, the best way to stay safe is to stay home.
-However, if an employee does plan on traveling, there are a few tips you can offer to help them stay safe.
+If an employee does plan on traveling, there are a few tips you can offer to help them stay safe, according to the CDC:

 Keeping your office safe throughout the holiday season